eugeneh1217/portfolio/demos/README.md

 3. If demo is run with `-r` flag, reallocation of correct size occurs.
 4. Value at index 100000 is assigned.
 5. If reallocation occured, code runs to completion printing the assigned values in the array.
 Otherwise, code fails with segfault.

+Without the reallocation, the other allocation got in the way of the growth of the original memory block.
+Reallocation moved the array data to a memory block large enough for the new data.